 The value of housing provided by the employer to an employee may be:

-There are some compensation reporting exceptions for Part VII and Schedule J:
+There are some compensation reporting exceptions for Part VII and Schedule J, which is why following Form 990 instructions are important.

 The $10,000 Exception.
 Reportable compensation from related organizations [Part VII, Section A, column (E)] generally doesn’t include payments from a single related organization if such payments are less than $10,000 for the calendar year ending with or within the organization’s taxable year.
 However, there is no de minimis exception for payments to a former director or former trustee.